sanchda/sanchda.github.io/_posts/2024-05-28-memfd_secret.md

 Now, this all isn't necessarily the _intended_ usage of `memfd_secret()`.
 Rather, it's one toy example of extremely limited utility, which nevertheless manages to capture at least one interesting aspect of Linux.

-You can check out a more complete example of the ideas discussed here [in my systems experiments repo](https://github.com/sanchda/systems_experiments/tree/main/memfd_secret).
+You can check out a more complete example [in my systems experiments repo](https://github.com/sanchda/systems_experiments/tree/main/memfd_secret).